Adam-Robinson9/Data-Query-Bot/README.md

 # AI Data Query Bot

 An AI powered chatbot that answers natural language questions about an uploaded database, providing an answer and a generated plot if required.
-Built with Python, Flask, HTML/CSS and deployed on Azure App Service.
+Built with Python, Flask, HTML/CSS and deployed with Azure App Service.

-Try it live: *URL*
+Try it live: dataquerybot-hph4dhb8edecg2hg.francecentral-01.azurewebsites.net

-(Note: hosted on Azure’s free tier — the first request may take up to 30 seconds to wake the app from “sleep.”)
+(Note: hosted on Azure’s free tier — the first request may take up to several minutes to load.)

 ## Features
 - Upload any CSV file using a simple web interface.